d-e-n-t-y/pg_fdw_mv_rewrite/README.md

 * simple SELECTS and queries that involve JOINs;
 * queries with WHERE and/or HAVING clauses.

-RECURSIVE queries and CTEs generally are not supported, nor are LATERAL joins.
+RECURSIVE queries are not supported, nor are LATERAL joins.

 ## Configurable parameters